nomeata/haskell-for-readers/haskell-for-readers.md

   m >=> return = m
   (a >=> b) >=> c = a >=> (b >=> c)
   ```
 * `mapM` and `forM` apply a monadic action to each element of a list, collecting the results.
-The variant with underscore do not collect the results, e.g. when you are only interested in the monadic effect, and are more efficient.
+The variants with underscore do not collect the results, e.g. when you are only interested in the monadic effect, and are more efficient.

-   These functions show for the first time the kind of benefit we get from monads (besides some petty operator overloading): It distills (still simple, but non-trivial) the concept of “traversing a list while doing *something* on the side” once, and then we can use it in all these different contexts, whether that is handling failures, manipulating state, consuming parser input and backtracking or exploring all possibilities of non-deterministic computation.
+   These functions demonstrate one benefit we get from monads that goes beyond some petty operator overloading: It distills the (still simple, but non-trivial) concept of “traversing a list while doing *something* on the side”.
+Thse functions are defined once, and we can use it in all those different contexts, whether that is handling failures, manipulating state, consuming parser input and backtracking or exploring all possibilities of non-deterministic computation.

 * `when` and `unless` are pretty simple one: If the Boolean argument is true (respectively false), the action is executed, otherwise not.